aeadio/dotfiles/README.md

 Additionally, the XTRACE prompt (PS4) is set:

 ```
-function:linenum @ file:linenum
+filename:linenum in funcname
 → ...
 ```

-Each block is indented based on the execution depth of the traced line.
+Each line is indented based on execution depth.

 #### `plugins/bad-input`